eckepecke/ssr-editor/README.md

 # Steps taken to make the application work

+1. Run npm init -y.
+1. Run npm install express.
 1. Initialize the database by running the migration scripts.
-2. Adjust view-template to account for when the database doesn't contain any documents.
+1. Adjust view-template to account for when the database doesn't contain any documents.
-3. Also added id to database table for better update method.
+1. Also added id to database table for better update method.

 # Choice of frontend framework